-A world of more valuable services
+Open banking: A world of more valuable services

-Automation, convenience and personalisation
+Boost convenience and personalisation with PSD2

 Let’s say you're an accounting system provider and you want to automate the workflow for your users.
 Instead of having your users manually download data sets from the online bank, open banking enables you to show your users their financial data directly in your service, so they can truly automate time-consuming tasks, such as bank reconciliation.